 ARPA Bushwalkers are part of ARPA Active over 50s and therefore membership is only available to financial members of the Association.
 Anyone over 50 can join and any active ARPA member can be a member of the Bushwalkers group.

 Visitors are always welcome.
-You can come on two or three walks as a visitor to find out what a friendly bunch we are and try the different grades.
+You can come on two walks as a visitor to find out what a friendly bunch we are and try the different grades.
 Please start with a C or D walk.

 If you decide to walk regularly with the Bushwalkers, you will need to join both ARPA and the Bushwalking Group.
 Feel free to contact us via the Contact page.